ebsco/curriculum_builder/README.md

-authorlists | connects lists to authors lists | entries for each reading list credentials | manages the EDS Profiles that connect to this tool credentialconsumers | ties EDS Profiles to LMSs oauth | manages the Consumer Key / Secret pairs that allow LMSs to connect to this tool, contains administrative choices authtokens | manages authentication tokens for the EDS API studentaccess | records student names as they access lists
+authorlists | connects lists to authors lists | entries for each reading list credentials | manages the EDS Profiles that connect to this tool onsumers | ties EDS Profiles to LMSs oauth | manages the Consumer Key / Secret pairs that allow LMSs to connect to this tool, contains administrative choices authtokens | manages authentication tokens for the EDS API studentaccess | records student names as they access lists